Amine-Itani/Unit-1/Projects/Project-1.md

     output = soup.find('span', class_ ="chakra-text css-13hqrwd").text.strip('$ USD') # .find method returns specific part of html code asked for in class_ argument return output
 ```
 This is a function that fetches the rate of KlimaDAO on the dollar from the internet.
-It does this by by having imported the function BeautifulSoup, which is a web scraper made by Leonard Richardson to allow programmers to access information on the web through Python (https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+It does this by by having imported the function BeautifulSoup<sup>5</sup>, which is a web scraper made by Leonard Richardson to allow programmers to access information on the web through Python.
 The function created for the ledger request the page as text from a url specified (in this case: https://crypto.com/price/klimadao), and parces the texts with the html parcer 'html5lib', turning the text from the instance requested into an html page under the variable 'soup'.
 The method .find then goes through  the html code and returns only that which is specified in the parameter class_.
 A similar function and tool is used in predicting Ms. Sato's return on investment.
 The flow diagram for this function can be found in **Figure 5**

 ### Deafult Dictionary Sums
 ```.py